 Many material data sheets for 3D-printed materials will indicate the tensile strengths in different directions within the material (commonly in the Z and XY directions).
 Other 3D printing technologies, such as SLM (selective laser melting), will produce parts with an isotropic structure, which means their properties are equal in all directions.

-Ideal Tensile Strength for 3D Printing
+What Is the Ideal Tensile Strength for 3D Printing Materials?

 The ideal tensile strength depends on the application of the part, the material being used, and the magnitude and direction of loads being applied.
 For example, if a part is only loaded in compression, then tensile strength does not matter.
 Or if the part is an enclosure for electronics, then tensile strength is less important than anti-static and moisture absorption properties.
 When designing 3D-printed parts, the material is selected based on the application and not the other way around.

-It's important to determine the tensile strength of 3D-printed materials.
+Yes, it is important to determine the tensile strength of 3D-printed materials.
 But, only if the 3D-printed part will be exposed to mechanical loading.
 For example, if designing a 3D-printed ABS part, then it would be a mistake to use normal ABS properties.
 3D printing material may have lower tensile strength compared to the material's theoretical tensile strength based on the 3D printing technology used.

-Different Types of Tensile Strength
+What Are the Different Types of Tensile Strength?

 1. Yield Strength